YohanV1/WinkCode/README.md

 ## Performance

-We've conducted tests to measure the accuracy of the system using Levenshtein distance.
+I've conducted tests to measure the accuracy of the system using the Levenshtein distance.
 The results are available in the attached CSV file.
 However, this was not measured extensively.

 ## Contributing